nikki-mac/starter-restaurant-reservation/README.md

 ## Features

 - Create a new reservation including the following info:
-    - first name
+    - First Name
-    - last name
+    - Last Name
-    - mobile number
+    - Mobile Number
-    - date of reservation
+    - Date of reservation
-    - time of reservation
+    - Time of reservation
-    - number of people in the party
+    - Number of people in the party
 - Only allows reservations to be created during business hours:
     - No reservations on closed days
     - No reservations made for dates or times in the past.
     - No reservations made earlier than opening time, or later than 60 min before closing.
 - Seat reservations at a specific table:
-    - cannot seat reservations at tables with a seating capacity less than the party size.
+    - Cannot seat reservations at tables with a seating capacity less than the party size.
+    - Cannot seat reservations at tables that are already occupied.
 - A clear view of which tables are occupied and which are free on the dashboard
-- Free up a previously occupied table when guests leave
 - A clear view of which reservations are booked (and waiting to be seated) and which are currently seated.
-- reservations with a status of "finished" are removed from the dashboard
+- Reservations with a status of "finished" are removed from the dashboard
 - Search for reservations by partial or complete phone number
-- modify existing reservations if a customer calls to change or cancel their reservation
+- Modify existing reservations if a customer calls to change or cancel their reservation
+- Free up a previously occupied table when guests leave

 ## Screenshots